talsafran/formal/README.md

 Behavior
 ---------

-The form only submits if all fields validate.
+Your form will only submit if all fields validate.

 If the form doesn't validate, three things happen (and three things only!):

 1. Every invalid field gets the `invalid` class.
 You choose how to style it.
 2. The cursor gets focused on the first invalid field in the form.